Great-Sun-Group/vimbiso-pay/README.md

 A server that facilitates financial transactions through the [credex-core](https://github.com/Great-Sun-Group/credex-core) API, enabling users to manage their credex accounts and perform financial operations directly in secure WhatsApp and SMS chats.

+## Core Architecture

+The system follows these key principles:

+1. **State-Based Design**
+- All operations go through state_manager
+- Credentials exist ONLY in state
+- No direct passing of sensitive data
+- State validation through updates

+2. **Pure Functions**
+- Services use stateless functions
+- No stored instance variables
+- No service-level state
+- Clear input/output contracts

+3. **Single Source of Truth**
+- Member ID ONLY at top level
+- Channel info ONLY at top level
+- JWT token ONLY in state
+- No credential duplication

+For detailed implementation patterns, see:
+- [Service Architecture](docs/service-architecture.md) - Core service patterns and best practices
+- [API Integration](docs/api-integration.md) - API interaction patterns and state management
+- [State Management](docs/state-management.md) - State validation and flow control

 ## Documentation
 - [Standardization](docs/standardization.md) - Summary of centralized solution for state, flow, and error management.
 - [State Management](docs/state-management.md) - Conversation and session management